 - Efforts to make the victim amend their estate planning documents, including any powers of attorney, wills, or trusts

-Note: You can create DIY documents for power of attorney, living wills, or living trusts.
+Note: If you or your loved one doesn't have estate planning documents already, you can create DIY documents for power of attorney, living wills, or living trusts.
 You can also DIY your last will and testament.
-If these were already created or amended, you need an attorney to help sort it out.
+If these were already created or amended, you need an attorney to help sort them out.

 It’s important to note that elder financial abuse can exist even where the victim has mental capacity.
 Most states recognize that undue influence or coercion can negate consent, even where an older individual is of sound mind.

-What to Do if You Suspect Elder Financial Abuse
+What to Do if You Suspect Older Adult Financial Abuse

-If you suspect that elder financial abuse or exploitation has occurred, contact your local Adult Protective Services agency.
+Contact your local Adult Protective Services agency if you suspect that older adult financial abuse or exploitation has occurred.
 The Elder Justice Initiative of the U.S. Department of Justice also contains support resources by state.
 It can be helpful to have an attorney on your side to help the process go smoothly.

 In addition, if the victim has an attorney, particularly an estate planning attorney, that attorney should be advised of any suspected financial abuse.
 This is especially true when an individual is being pressured to revise their estate planning documents.